Order Imposing a Surtax on the Importation of Certain Steel Goods:

 Example 4: Safeguard Surtax partially payable (specific permit obtained but part of importation exceeds TRQ)

-- Where the quantity of imported goods exceeds the corresponding quantity of a specific permit, and the safeguard surtax is applicable to the exceeding quantity of goods, two lines need be completed as per Example 4: Line 1 where the goods are covered by a specific permit; Line 2 where the goods are not covered by a specific permit and subject to the safeguard surtax
+- Where the quantity of imported goods exceeds the corresponding quantity of a specific permit, and the safeguard surtax is applicable to the exceeding quantity of goods, two lines need be completed: Line 1 where the goods are covered by a specific permit (Note: In this situation the SIMA Code (Field 32) is left blank as the goods are exempt from the safeguard surtax); Line 2 where the goods are not covered by a specific permit (Note: In this situation the SIMA Code (Field 32) is entered as 51 as the goods are not exempt from the safeguard surtax.

 15. For further information on the applicability of SIMA (anti-dumping) duties see the SIMA website, Measures in Force section.